A revolutionary new technique?

 Sometimes positive effects of the Practice manifest themselves within a few weeks, but it might take longer.

 Adaptation Practice is not a quick fix.
 The underlying causes of your difficulties and problems are far too deep for any quick-fix to reach let alone deal with.
-The very fact that you have found your way here leads me to believe you already understand that.
-You have probably tried all the quick fixes.
+You have probably tried all the quick fixes, and the very fact that you have found your way here leads me to believe you already understand that.
+Adaptation Practice deals with the causes: the symptoms then change as a result.